dfinity/interface-spec/spec/index.md

     endif
 ```
+The replica will reply back to the user's submitted update call with a certificate of the state of the update call.
+The replica will keep the HTTPS connection alive for the submitted update call and only respond once the state transitions to `replied` or `rejected`, or as soon as a timeout for the request is reached.
+If the timeout is reached and the returned certificate's contained status is not in `replied`, `rejected`, or `done`, the user should poll the IC to determine the status of the call.

 State transitions may be instantaneous and not always externally visible.
 For example, the state of a request may move from `received` via `processing` to `replied` in one go.
 Similarly, the IC may not implement the `done` state at all, and keep calls in state `replied`/`rejected` until they are pruned.

 All gray states are *not* explicitly represented in the state of the IC, and are indistinguishable from "call does not exist".